 With this camera, you are getting more from each photograph, as the large sensor sucks in as much information as possible.

 Most full frame sensors are bursting with megapixels, which makes them the perfect partner for situations where huge amounts of detail are key.
-It is also ideal for creating images that will be used in a large form such as large landscape canvases.
+It is also ideal for creating images that will be used in a large form such as large landscape canvas prints.

 If you’re thinking of expanding your horizons with different cameras, such as the full frame camera, why not look at the camera you carry with you everyday?
 Read our post on dual camera smartphones here.